 1. Establish clear strategies and goals for each social media platform you use.
 (And no, you don’t have to use them all.)

 For example: let’s say you are an eco-friendly camping supply store who chooses to use Instagram.
 Because Instagram is a visual platform, a goal would be to encourage an on-going conversation about leaving no trace when you’re enjoying the outdoors.
-These means you’ll be looking at the engagement your posts get.
-Then, you’d develop a strategy around that goal that involves visual storytelling: share inspiring shots of the outdoors to attract outdoor enthusiasts, and share tips and stories about minimal impact camping, encouraging comments along the way.
+This means you’ll be looking at the engagement your posts get.
+Then, you’d develop a strategy around that goal that involves visual storytelling: share inspiring shots of the outdoors to attract outdoor enthusiasts; and share tips and stories about minimal impact camping, encouraging comments along the way.

 This attracts potential new customers in an organic way.
 They are customers who are interested in eco-conscious and sustainable camping practices who will build a relationship with your brand through education and interaction.
 This is supportive of their goal, while also supporting yours.

 Nothing is a bigger turn off than a social media feed that feels like the people behind it are only interested in pushing their own products or sales.
-Not to mention the fact that all major social media platforms now offer a robust paid advertising venue, which means that they want you to pay to play; any organic posts that push the sale (“free” promotional posts in Facebook’s assessment) typically don’t get the same reach, no matter how sneakily your organic post tries to sell.
+Not to mention the fact that all major social media platforms now offer a robust paid advertising venue, which means that they want you to pay to play.
+Any organic posts that push the sale (“free” promotional posts in Facebook’s assessment) typically don’t get the same reach, no matter how sneakily your organic post tries to sell.

-The general rule of thumb is 80/20: 80% of your posts should be entertaining and helpful, while 20% can be sales-driven.
+The general rule of thumb is 80/20: 80% of your posts should be entertaining and helpful while 20% can be sales-driven.

 3. Post content that serves your ideal customer: content that is interesting, educational, entertaining.